alexandreborges/malwoverview/README.md

       * python-magic is NOT installed. (pip show python-magic)
       * python-magic-bin IS installed. (pip show python-magic-bin)

+## REQUIRED APIs

+Malwoverview does not require to insert all APIs anymore.
+Therefore, professionals can us it without having registered such APIs.
+Obviously, to use certain options is necessary to add respective API into .malwapi.conf file, whose format is shown below.

-To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia  and Triage into the .malwapi.conf configuration file (the default one at the home directory (/home/[username] or /root) -- if the file doesn't exist, so you should create it) or you could create a custom configuration file and indicate it by using the -c option.
+To use all options of Malwoverview you must insert respective API of the following services:
+VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia, Triage, InQuest, Virus Exchange and APInfo into the .malwapi.conf configuration file, which must be present (or created) in the home directory (/home/[username] or /root on Linux, and C:\Users\[username] on Windows.
+Alternatively, users could create a custom configuration file and indicate it by using the -c option.

-Nonetheless, starting on version 4.4.2, it isn't longer necessary to insert all APIs into .malwapi.conf file before using Malwoverview.
-Therefore, users can only insert few APIs and use the respective options to these APIs.
+To highlight: if the .malwapi.conf file does not exist in your home directory, so you must create it!

 * A special note about the Alien Vault: it is necessary to subscribe to pulses on Alien Vault website before using -n 1 option.

-The .malwapi.conf configuration file (from the the home directory -- /home/[username] or /root) has the following format:
+The .malwapi.conf configuration file has the following format:

       [VIRUSTOTAL]
       VTAPI =